Bernardo-MG/docs-maven-skin/README.md

 Pay attention that the results from generating these tests are copied to the generated Maven Site by the Maven Resources Plugin.

+If using Eclipse the tests may not run, due to an incompatibility with the invoker.
+It is recommender running the tests through command line.

 ## Collaborate

 Any kind of help with the project will be well received, and there are two main ways to give such help: